 Preserved as the former Fremont Drug Company building, the Red Door still has the original pharmacists cabinetry, now used as the back bar.
 The Red Door closed in March 2020 and another restaurant, Dreamland Bar & Diner, opened in September 2020 and continues to use this original cabinetry.

 After moving the Red Door in 2001, a new building was constructed at its former site at the northwest corner of 34th & Fremont.
-The building’s anchor tenant is Starbucks Coffee.
+That building’s anchor tenant is Starbucks Coffee.

 Forever Blue Moon: the story of Seattle’s most infamous tavern, by Walt Crowley, 1992.
 Seattle Public Library, 647.94097